6 Custom Software Development Trends to Watch in 2022

 Custom Software Development Trend 5: Accounting for the Implications of Remote Work

 As of this writing, people are still waiting for a “return to normalcy” from the COVID-19 disruption.
 One normalcy that is unlikely to return in its previous form is work.
+According to Bloomberg, workplace activity is well below pre-pandemic levels as of September 2021.
+This means a return to office is will slow paced even in 2022.

 Employees have adapted to a lifestyle without a commute, working from the comfort of their own homes, eating whatever they like for lunch, close to their loved ones, wearing whatever they want to below the level of a webcam for Zoom conferences.